openshift/insights-operator/docs/gathered-data.md

 ## ClusterOperatorPodsAndEvents

-collects information about all pods and events from namespaces of degraded cluster operators.
+collects information about pods and events from namespaces of degraded cluster operators.
 The collected information includes:

-- Pod definitions
+- Definitions for non-running (terminated, pending) Pods
-- Previous and current logs of pod containers (when available)
+- Previous (if container was terminated) and current logs of all related pod containers
 - Namespace events

 * Location of pod definitions: config/pod/{namespace}/{pod}.json